 Restaurants and cafés with gluten-free options in Iceland

 Restaurants are quite aware of gluten-free dietary requirements, it is, though, always a good idea to call them first and ask what options they are able to offer.
 They will also appreciate having extra time to prepare something suitable if they are willing to do so, and a great many are with sufficient notice.

-If you have coeliac disease which is serious, make sure to double-check with your waiter again when you arrive, explaining your dietary limitations to the person who will be serving you.
+If you have coeliac disease which is serious, make sure to call the restaurant ahead of time and inquire about their gluten-free menu and the possibility of contamination.
+Upon arrival, it is advised to double-check with your waiter again when you arrive, explaining your dietary limitations and the possible consequences of a failure to the person who will be serving you.